ArifulSikder/ArifulSikder/README.md

 # Full Stack Developer | PHP, Laravel, Vue.js, Nuxt.js | API Expert 🎇

-I'm an experienced web developer with over 5 years of expertise in web development.
-I specialize in a wide range of technologies and have successfully completed various projects.
+I am a skilled web developer with expertise in a variety of technologies, specializing in both backend and frontend development.
 Here are some of my key skills:

 ### 🔧 My Skills:
 | Backend          | Frontend                     | Version Control | Database|